Privacy Practices for Individuals Served by AHRC New York City

 The agency and its staff may use your health information or share it with others in order to treat your condition, obtain payment for that treatment, and run the agency’s normal business operations.
 Your health information may also be shared with affiliated agencies so that they may jointly perform certain payment activities and business operations.
 Your health information also may be disclosed to another health care provider for its treatment and payment activities, and for certain limited business operations by it.
 Below are further examples of how your information may be used and disclosed by our agency.

 Treatment.
-We may share your health information with doctors, nurses, therapists, aides and other health care professionals at the agency who are involved in providing services to you, and they may in turn use that information to diagnose or treat you, or to develop a plan of services for, you.
+We may share your health information with doctors, nurses, therapists, aides and other health care professionals at the agency who are involved in providing services to you, and they may, in turn, use that information to diagnose or treat you, or to develop a plan of services for, you.
 A health care professional at our agency may share your health information with another health care professional inside our agency, or with a health care professional at another agency, to determine how to diagnose or treat you.
 Your health care professional may also share your health information with another agency or provider to whom you have been referred for further health care.
 Finally, we may share your health information with others outside the agency as necessary to carry out your treatment plan; for example, we may disclose certain information about you to a prospective employer in connection with a job placement or training program, or share information about you with other community resources to provide you with the fullest range of resources and services.

 Payment We may use your health information or share it with others so that we obtain payment for your health care services.
-For example, we may share information about you with your health insurance company or other payer in order to obtain reimbursement after we have provided services to you.
+For example, we may share information about you with your health insurance company or other payers in order to obtain reimbursement after we have provided services to you.
 In some cases, we may share information about you with your health insurance company to determine whether it will cover your services.
 We might also need to inform your health insurance company about your health condition in order to obtain pre-approval for your services, such as care provided at a resident or day program facility.
 Finally, we may share your health information with other providers and payers for their payment activities.

 Business Operations.
 We may use your health information or share it with others in order to conduct our normal business operations.
 For example, we may use your health information to evaluate the performance of our staff in caring for you, or to educate our staff on how to improve the care they provide for you, or with our liability insurance carrier in certain situations.
 We may also share your health information with another company that performs business services for us, such as billing companies.
 If so, we will have a written contract to ensure that this company also protects the privacy of your health information.
-Finally, we may share your health information with other providers and payers for certain of their business operations if that other party also has or had a treatment or payment relationship with you, and in that event we will only share information that pertains to that relationship.
+Finally, we may share your health information with other providers and payers for certain of their business operations if that other party also has or had a treatment or payment relationship with you, and in that event, we will only share information that pertains to that relationship.

-Appointment Reminders, Treatment Alternatives, Benefits and Services.
+Appointment Reminders, Treatment Alternatives, Benefits, and Services.
 We may use your health information when we contact you with a reminder that you have an appointment for treatment or services.
 We may also use your health information in order to recommend possible treatment alternatives or health-related benefits and services that may be of interest to you.

 Fundraising.
 We may use demographic information about you, including information about your age and gender, and where you live or work, and the dates that you received treatment, in order to contact you to raise money to help us operate.
 We may also share this information with a charitable foundation that may contact you to raise money on our behalf.
 However, we must offer you the opportunity to opt out of future fundraising communications.